LoganPost/Quabble/README.md

 # Quabble
-Quirkle board game with scrabble bonuses
+Quirkle board game with a twist!
+Scrabble-like bonuses are littered across the board.

 ## To Play
 Run `quabble` to play